kpup1710/HPC_Vid/README.md

 # Human Pose Correction for videos

-This is the repo for our research project called Human Pose Correction for Videos. hehe
+This is the repo for our research project called Human Pose Correction for Videos.

 This is our proposed framework: